juhasev/sample-ninja-help/project-disqualify-participants.md

 Once submitted the server will verify that each panelist has ```completed``` status in the project.
 Any invalid identifiers are returned back.

 > If your survey platform is capable of identifying duplicates and participants with quality issues like straight lining you can use the appropiate exit links to terminate them immediately.
 See **Project configuration** -> **Exit links** for more details.

+### What does the disqualification project do?
+The disqualification process handles rolling back "completed" status in the following steps:

+1) Delete completed record and reward points earned
+2) Create either **quality record** or **duplicate record**
+3) Rollback project complete
+4) Rollback quotas

+> You can disqualify panelists while your project is running! **Sample Ninja's Sampling Engine** will automatically find replacement panelists and invite them to the project!